-In the first article we gave away a wonderful emotional intelligence gift.
-At the end we will reveal what is on offer for all Cahya & Ailey readers, so keep reading!
+In the first article, we gave away a wonderful emotional intelligence gift.
+In the end, we will reveal what is on offer for all Wellness for Women readers, so keep reading

 By Choosing Yourself you are identifying the emotional costs/benefits as well as the tactical costs/benefits to you and others both in the long term and the short term.
 Here you are applying consequential thinking in your process of doing what you mean to do.
 You act with intention for the most beneficial outcome.

 Another element of Choose Yourself is how you navigate your emotions.
 It’s not about controlling or managing as this implies we are trying to fix them.
-When I think of the word navigate, I think of a sailor navigating his ship through stormy, uncertain seas.
+When I think of navigate I think of a sailor navigating his ship through stormy, uncertain seas.
 Emotions drive decision-making and behaviour.
-So rather than control your emotions, allow them to give you insight and the data you need to do what you mean to do.
+So rather than control your emotions allow them to give you insight and the data you need to do what you mean to do.

 And the last element of Choose Yourself is engaging your intrinsic motivation.
 When one is operating from an internal driving force the motivation helps you develop and use long lasting drivers.
 Intrinsic motivation helps you stand up, challenge the status quo, take risks and persevere when the going gets tough.

 Weighing up costs and benefits of a situation to self and others, both rationally and emotionally.
 Rationally being the data and facts, emotionally tapping into our emotions.
 The second one is by navigating your emotions you make a conscious choice.
-By not making a conscious choice you end up ignoring emotions which grow in complexity that end up being suppressed or explode.
-When making a conscious choice we navigate our emotions by validating how we feel (naming), explore our emotions (weighing up costs and benefits) and transform what we are feeling (exploring our options & possibility and our intrinsic motivations).
+By not making a conscious choice you end up ignoring emotions which grow in complexity that end up being suppressed or exploding.
+When making a conscious choice we navigate our emotions by validating how we feel (naming), exploring our emotions (weighing up costs and benefits) and transforming what we are feeling (exploring our options & possibility and our intrinsic motivations).

-EXCERCISE: Grab a piece of paper and let’s do some reflection around a current situation in your life.
-Write down a current situation in your life which you would like to explore.
+Grab a piece of paper and let’s do some reflection on a current situation in your life.
+Write down a current situation in your life that you would like to explore.
 For instance, making a decision, having a tough conversation, unpacking something that may have happened.